Mvkarthikeya07/Flask_House_Price_Predictor/README.md

-🏡 House Price Prediction – Flask Web App
+🏡 Machine Learning–Based House Price Prediction System with Web Deployment

 A complete Machine Learning + Flask web application that predicts house prices using key property parameters such as area, quality, bedrooms, bathrooms, and garage capacity.